top of page

 One-On-One Interviews

 This, at one time, was the most common format of interviewing.
 It was you and the interviewer.
-Members of Professionals in Transition are now telling me they are encountering less one-on-one interviews and more panel interviews.
+Past participants of Professionals in Transition are now telling me they are encountering less one-on-one interviews and more panel interviews.

 Person-to-Person Interviews